asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 This is why Microcks is the ultimate way to test, iterate and speed-up your APIs validations before asking developers to code the real implementation!
 And this certainly applies to asynchronous API on Kafka too: thanks to [AsyncAPI specification](https://www.asyncapi.com/docs/specifications/2.0.0).

-## Now let’s start with mocking asynchronous API on top of Apache Kafka
+Now let’s start with first feature: mocking asynchronous API.

+## Mocking asynchronous API on top of Apache Kafka

 This is how Microcks value proposition of accelerating Kafka asynchronous API simulation looks like: